 To post a journal entry, students are to 'cut and paste' the 'prompt' from the course schedule into a new thread within their own journal, and then provide their reflections on the 'prompt.'
 The reflective journal is to be kept in Canvas.
 To post an entry, do the following:

 o Login to https://wwu.instructure.com/courses/1338816 o Click on 'Assignments' tab in the left menu bar o Click on relevant Reflective Journal # o Read and respond to the Reflective Journal prompt o Click on 'Submit Assignment' (options for text entry or file upload) o Click on 'Submit Assignment' when done

 Each student has access to only their own journal.
 Only each individual student, as well as the faculty member, have access to these posts which are time and date stamped upon submission.
 Entries are due by midnight of the day on which a 'prompt' is listed on the course schedule.

-Each reflective journal assignment must conclude with identification of both the MBA Program Goal(s) and MBA Learning Objective(s) that are addressed by the assignment, with a brief rationale as to how these are related to the journal entry.
+Each assignment should conclude with identification of both the MBA Program Goal(s) and MBA Learning Objective(s) that are addressed by the reflective journal entry.

 GROUP CASE ANALYSIS: